queezz/bh-molecule/docs/dev-install-guide.md

 # Dev Environment & MkDocs

-This page is the single source of truth for setting up a local development environment for `bh-spectra` and running the docs site.
+This page is the single source of truth for setting up a local development environment for `bh-molecule` and running the docs site.

 ---